-In the month of May, you will really need to go towards some high altitude pass and will have to make it in early part of May.
+In the month of May, you will really need to go towards some high altitude pass; and will have to make it in the early part of May.
 For a short 4-5 days trip, visiting Rohtang or Chanshal Pass will be your best bet.
-If you have some more time, then visit Kashmir as Sonamarg and Gulmarg both will still have plenty of snow.
-Srinagar Leh highway reopens towards end of April or early May so you can take a drive towards Kargil as well.
-There will be ample amount of snow at Zojila Pass and you will not be disappointed at all.
+If you have some more time, you visit Kashmir as Sonamarg may still have plenty of snow towards Zoji La Pass.

 Snowfall near Delhi in June & July

-June is also a great time to travel on Srinagar to Leh or Manali to Leh routes as the passes have just opened, snow is still melting and you will find plenty of it on top of the passes en route.
+June is also a great time to travel on Srinagar to Leh or Manali to Leh routes.
+As the passes have just opened, snow will still be melting and you will find plenty of it on top of the passes en route.

-Snowfall near Delhi in August & September
+Snow near Delhi in August & September

-Snowfall near Delhi in October & November
+Snow near Delhi in October & November

 You can also plan a trip to Manali and Rohtang Pass or catch a flight to Ladakh.
-Sach Pass too would have closed but you can go to Bairagarh and take a drive from there towards the pass as far as you can go; but for this you will really have to talk to the cops at Satrundi check post in letting you go.
+Sach Pass too would have closed but you can go to Bairagarh and take a drive from there towards the pass as far as you can go.
+But for this, you will really have to talk to the cops at Satrundi check post in letting you go.

-Snowfall Near Delhi in December:
+Snow Near Delhi in December

 Your options in December are vast.
 It may not happen early in the month but by mid or late December, it would have snowed all over the Himalayas.
 The places that I mentioned for January in the article will all apply for December as well.
 Travel towards the end of the month and you are in for catching a live snowfall at all these destinations.